2025 Women's World Floorball Championships: Tournament format

 In the group stage each team plays each other once, while the second stage of the event includes play-offs and placement matches.

 The two best teams of group A and B go directly to the quarter-finals.
 Teams placed third and fourth in group A and B and the teams placed first and second in group C and D go into the first play-off round (played before the quarter-finals).

 Because the tournament is held in two cities, the schedule is slightly different from usual.
-The group stage will be played over three days instead of the usual four.
+The group stage is played over three days instead of the usual four.
 The play-off qualification round will already take place on the fourth day.
 On the fifth day, the teams advancing to the quarterfinals will have a rest day to transfer from Brno to Ostrava.